Restoration and Eighteenth-Century British Literature

 - "Clarissa: The Nation Misrul'd."
 The Eighteenth-Century Novel.
 Vol. 3.
 Ed.
 Albert J. Rivera and George Justice.
 New York: AMS Press, 2003.
 65-96.

-Jennifer Wilson joined the Appalachian State faculty in 2000.
-She specializes in Eighteenth-Century British Literature with interests in the Novel and in Literature and the Other Arts.
-She is currently working on an analysis of cinematography in The Madness of King George.
+Jennifer Wilson specializes in Eighteenth-Century British Literature with interests in the Novel and in Literature and the Other Arts.
+She is currently working on a study of Jane Austen’s The History of England.

 Title: Associate Professor